xiaochenzhang166/Knoop-Knockoff-Enhancement-with-Overparametrization-for-Feature-Selection/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## References
 - Original Paper: Zhang, X., Cai, Y., Xiong, H.: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection.
-In Submission, (2024).
+Accepted for publication in Springer Machine Learning, (2024).